 I found this great book about the Herero tribe – check it out if you are interested in the history of African tribes: Conflict and Costume: The Herero Tribe of Namibia.

 In search of indigenous tribes in Namibia – our tips

 - If you are looking for a simple way to see the indigenous tribes in Namibia, then the Damara living museum is probably one of the easiest accessible places to do this.
 It’s very close to the Twyfelfontein UNESCO site which many tourists visit anyway, and it can easily be combined.
 If you are road tripping through Northern Namibia, then the other living museums might be a good option as well.

 - If you consider staying at the luxurious Erindi Old Traders Lodge, then I definitely recommend visiting the San village there.

 - If, however, you are looking for a more authentic experience, you should consider visiting a real Himba or Damara village.
 My best advice would be to contact the lodges to the West of Etosha National Park (see above – the Himba section – for suggestions).
 Ask them what the possibilities are.

 - For a truly authentic experience, you can also try to just stop at one of the Herero villages you’ll pass on your way.
 However, I honestly don’t know how those people would react or how you’d communicate with them without a translator…

-- If you want to visit Namibia, meet the local people, see the beautiful landscapes and wildlife, but don’t know where to start, you may want to visit Namibia with an organized tour.
+- If you want to visit Namibia, meet local people, see the beautiful landscapes and wildlife, but don’t know where to start, you may want to visit Namibia with an organized tour.
 Here you can find some of the best options for more authentic, small-group trips.

 Have you been to Namibia and visited Himba, San, Damara, or another indigenous tribe?
 Please share your experience and the location by leaving a comment under this article.
-You’ll help other travellers looking for similar experience.
+You’ll help other travelers looking for a similar experience.